tshepang/blog/content/it's less work building from a VCS than from a tarball.md

 2.  find clone link
 3.  clone the repository
 4.  navigate to the cloned directory (using the shell)
-5.  and finally\... `$  ./configure && make && sudo make install`
+5.  and finally... `$  ./configure && make && sudo make install`

-So, that\'s 2 extra steps for going the tarball way.
+So, that's 2 extra steps for going the tarball way.

   [VCS]: http://en.wikipedia.org/wiki/Revision_control